jamierytlewski/kora-connect/README.md

 KORA Connect
 ============

-KORA Connect is a WordPress plugin that allows you to display objects and assocated metadata from a KORA digital repository in WordPress posts and pages
+KORA Connect is a WordPress plugin that allows you to display objects and associated metadata from a KORA digital repository in WordPress posts and pages

 To Manually install KORA Connect: